Bira/octopus-carnival/_drafts/wir-mm2-4e-demons-intro.md

 Look, let's face the truth here: Lolth is a demon lord.
 She's Chaotic Evil, lives in the Abyss, and has lineages of demons aspected to her.
-It's likely the only reason she's classified as a "Goddess" is due to Drow propaganda.
+It's likely the only reason she's classified as a "Goddess" is that she was one before in the same way Graz'zt was a devil.
+And maybe due to Drow publicity campaigns.

 Bebiliths are one of those Lolth-aspected demon lineages.
 They're huge spiderlike monsters, whose forms diverge from a spider's only in ways that make